-SUBJEC PAGE

-SOJT OV ERVIEW page no.
+SOJT OVERVIEW page no.

 Introduction to SOJT page no.

 SOJT Unit Level Process page no.

 Roles and Responsibilities of Unit Personnel page no.

 COURSE OVERVIEW page no.

 Course Description page no.

-Target Student
+Target Student page no.

 Student Prerequisites page no.

 Training and Certification Requirements for the Coach page no.

 Course Content page no.

 Training Delivery Method (s)page no.

 Training Timeline to Complete the Course page no.

 References (User Manuals, Job Aids, Commandant Instructions) page no.

 Resources Needed (location, tools, equipment) page no.

-Glossary
+➢ Glossary

 A.8.
-SOJT Overview

-In the SOJT Overview section, include these subparts:
+SOJT Overview In the SOJT Overview section, include these subparts:

-- Introduction to SOJT.
+over view • Introduction to SOJT.

-- SOJT Unit Level Process.
+• SOJT Unit Level Process.

-- Roles and Responsibilities of Unit Personnel.
+• Roles and Responsibilities of Unit Personnel.

 A.9.
-Introduction to SOJT

-In the introduction, briefly describe the process of SOJT and its purpose.
+Introduction to SOJT In the introduction, briefly describe the process of SOJT and its purpose.
 Such wording may include the following:

-"Structured On-the-Job Training (SOJT) is a formal (managed) course used to train Coast Guard members at their unit using local, experienced, and qualified members as coaches.
+5031 "Structured On-the-Job Training (SOJT) is a formal (managed) course used to train Coast Guard members at their unit using local, experienced, and qualified members as coaches.
 SOJT provides students with realistic training that prepares them to perform a specific job or task.
+On-the-job

+Chapter 6: Develop SOJT 6-4

-On-the-job training (OJT) is training that occurs on the work site or a location that closely resembles the work site and typically involves such activities as self-directed inquiry, practice with feedback, field experience, and performance assessments.
+training (OJT) is training that occurs on the work site or a location that closely resembles the work site and typically involves such activities as self-directed inquiry, practice with feedback, field experience, and performance assessments.
 The purpose of structuring OJT is to standardize, enhance, and accelerate learning by providing clearly defined objectives and means for accomplishing and assessing those objectives.
 The added structure incorporated into this course includes: student material, a SOJT coach's guide, performance checklists, and performance criterion checklists.
 The format for the SOJT overview is shown on the next page."
 A.10.
-Roles and Responsibilities of Unit Personnel

-In order for a student to complete SOJT training, the developer must describe what tasks are required of each member.
+Roles and Responsibilities of Unit Personnel In order for a student to complete SOJT training, the developer must describe what tasks are required of each member.
 Below are listed the roles and responsibilities of the student, supervisor of the student, coach, and.
 A.11.
-Student

-The developer lists the student's responsibilities as:

-- Reviewing materials. - Engaging in self-directed inquiry and practice. - Monitoring own progress towards completing course goals. - Being well-prepared for assessment.
+Student The developer lists the student's responsibilities as: • Reviewing materials. • Engaging in self-directed inquiry and practice. • Monitoring own progress towards completing course goals. • Being well-prepared for assessment.
 A.12.
-Supervisor of the Student

-The developer lists the student's supervisor responsibilities as:

-- Allocating time for the training so the course can be completed within required timeframe. - Assisting the student in his or her development pursuits.
+Supervisor The developer lists the student's supervisor responsibilities as: of the Student • Allocating time for the training so the course can be completed within required timeframe. • Assisting the student in his or her development pursuits.
 A.13.
-Coach

-The developer lists the coach's responsibility as maintaining training certifications or course completions as required.
+Coach The developer lists the coach's responsibility as maintaining training certifications or course completions as required.
 A.14.
-Course Overview

-In the Course Overview section, include these subparts:

-- Course Description (Step 1)

-- Target Student (Step 2)

-- Student Prerequisites (Step 3)

-- Training and Certification Requirements for the Coach (Step 4)

-- Course Content (Step 5)

-- Training Delivery Method(s) (Step 6)
+Course In the Course Overview section, include these subparts: Overview • Course Description (Step 1) Target Student (Step 2) Student Prerequisites (Step 3) • Training and Certification Requirements for the Coach (Step 4) • Course Content (Step 5) • Training Delivery Method(s) (Step 6)

+Section